luuranko/personal-chinese-dictionary/README.md

 - Mass modification options
   - User can change the name of a tag without modifying each word containing it individually
 - Choosing tags will be easier: existing tags can be chosen from a multi-choice dropdown list
-- Learning challenges
-  - Option to hide translations, explanations and/or pinyin
 - Implementing radicals
   - Words display radicals contained within characters of the word
   - User can filter words by radical